 When should you be eating for recovery?

 How soon you eat after a workout definitely matters!
 No matter what time of the day you exercise, it’s important to eat a nutritious snack or meal that contains a combination of protein and carbohydrates.
-For fastest recovery, eat within 30 minutes of finishing your workout.
+For fastest recovery, eat within an hour of finishing your workout.
 If you can’t grab a snack right away, eat within two hours.

 What should you be eating for recovery?